Ctrlmonster/r3f-project-boilerplate/README.md

 ### React Three Fiber Boilerplate
-This is a simple boilerplate for react three fiber projects with Typescript and Vite.
+This is a simple boilerplate for react three fiber projects with Typescript, TailwindCSS and Vite.
-It creates a fullscreen Canvas with some quality of life components present, like OrbitControls, Performance Monitoring, Grid and Gizmo Helper, Leva Controls for Lights, Postprocessing, Render on Demand etc. It also showcases an easy way to connect your imperative Simulation Code to r3f.
+It creates a fullscreen Canvas with some quality of life components present, like OrbitControls, Performance Monitoring, Grid and Gizmo Helper, Leva Controls for Lights, Postprocessing Setup, Render on Demand etc.
+It also showcases an easy way to connect your imperative Simulation Code to r3f.

 #### Useful Links